hsoyka/AERI/README.md

 These notes on the AERI datasets are current as of November 2, 2021.
 The 2009-2016 program data is also available for download via Figshare: https://figshare.com/articles/Archival_Education_Research_Institute_AERI_Programs_and_Reconciled_Data_2009-2018/7635983

+## Article: Ten Years of AERI
+The published article that used these data (2009-2018) may be found in the journal Archival Science.
+If you need to read this, and do not have institutional access to the article, please reach out to one of the authors for a copy!
+Here is the citation:
+Soyka, H.A., Wilczek, E. Ten years of Archival Education and Research Institutes: a snapshot of scholarship.
+Arch Sci 20, 221–244 (2020). https://doi.org/10.1007/s10502-020-09331-2

 ## Background and Methods

 The Building the Future of Archival Education and Research Initiative (AERI) represents a collaborative effort that was initiated amongst nine core U.S. academic institutions to stimulate the growth of a new generation of academics in archival education.
 The AERI project was initially developed with significant federal funding support from the Institute of Museum and Library Services under the Laura Bush- 21st Century Librarian Program, and is coordinated through the Center for Information as Evidence at the University of California, Los Angeles.